tinystruct/tinystruct.github.io/en/api/action.md

 ## @Action Annotation

-The `@Action` annotation is used to define routes and commands in Tinystruct applications.
+The `@Action` annotation is used to define routes and commands in tinystruct applications.

 ### Parameters